 Ambiguities can be detected by also a Natural Language Processing (NLP) tool.
-Their use is not without difficulties.
-First, they sometimes require restricting the syntax of natural language requirements.
-Second, they sometimes require expert programming to be made able to parse arbitrary text [11].
-Third, they sometimes raise many more ambiguities than are really perceived by a human.
-Some tools try to prevent this flood by making default interpretations [9], but then, the task of detecting ambiguities is shifted to the tool user, as the tool effectively unconsciously misinterprets.
+However, current NLP tools suffer from several problems.
+First, often they require restricting the syntax of natural language requirements.
+Second, they require expert programming to be made able to parse arbitrary text [11].
+Third, they raise many more ambiguities than are really perceived by a human.
+Some tools try to prevent this problem by making a default interpretation [9], but then, the task of detecting ambiguities is shifted to the tool user, as the tool effectively unconsciously misinterprets.

 Several inspection techniques have been proposed for spotting ambiguities.
 See, for example, references [22, 10, 8, 26].

-- 1. The most effective approach is to hand requirements to several different stakeholders, to ask each for an interpretation, and to compare these interpretations afterwards.
+Perhaps, the most effective approach is to hand requirements to several different stakeholders, to ask each for an interpretation, and to compare these interpretations afterwards.
 If the interpretations differ, the requirements are ambiguous [10].
-This approach is economically feasible only for small sets of requirements. - 2.
+Obviously, this approach is feasible only for small sets of requirements.
 A detailed checklist of ambiguous words often used in requirements is provided in reference [8], and a checklist derived from Neuro-Linguistic Programming is provided in reference [26].
-These checklists help to find many linguistic ambiguities, but they do not address RE-specific ambiguities. - 3.
-Some other inspection techniques assume that inspectors are able to detect ambiguities just by reading; no guidance is provided on how to find an ambiguity.
+However, these checklists do not address RE-specific ambiguities.
+Most other inspection techniques assume that inspectors are able to detect ambiguities just by reading; no guidance is provided on how to find an ambiguity.
 There is usually one checklist item asking, "is the requirement ambiguous?"
 The major problem of ambiguity is not being aware of it.
 Thus, simply asking whether there is an ambiguity is not much help.

 An ambiguous requirement is often defined in the RE literature as a requirement that has more than one interpretation.
 Terms, pronoun references, and certain sentence structures are shown to be sources of ambiguity [25].
 Occasionally, the broader RE context behind the written requirements has been recognized as a source of ambiguity [27].
-Also, it has been recognized that the RE context can help to disambiguate a requirement and that a certain amount of contextual knowledge is required from the reader; otherwise every requirement appears ambiguous [25, 7].
+Also, it has been recognized that the RE context can help to disambiguate a requirement and that a certain amount of contextual knowledge is required from the reader; otherwise every requirement appears ambiguous [25,7].